Môle-Saint-Nicolas: Transportation

-The road network of Haiti is in general decrepit, with roads in Nord-Ouest being no exception.
+The road network of Haiti has become decrepit, with roads in Nord-Ouest being no exception.
 However, in Môle-Saint-Nicolas itself, the roads are passable in a sturdy vehicle.
 There is a dirt airstrip, Môle-Saint-Nicolas Airport, to the north of the town which is serviced by two airlines: Mission Aviation Fellowship and Sunrise Airways.

 Health

 A medical clinic in the town has been staffed by Slovakian volunteer doctors from a private university, since the end of 2006.